Skip to main content

 Query Logger

 Durcno supports query logging through a configurable logger option.
-When set, after every SQL query is executed the logger's info() method is called with the SQL string, bound arguments, and the query duration in milliseconds.
+When set, successful queries call the logger's info() method, while failed queries call error() with the SQL string, bound arguments, and the query duration in milliseconds.

 Interface